Rosenthal-type inequalities for the maximum of partial sums of stationary processes and examples: Application to density estimation

 \section{Application to density estimation}

 In this section, we estimate the ${\mathbf{L}}^{p}$-integrated risk for $p\geq4$, for the kernel estimator of the unknown marginal density $f$ of a stationary sequence $(Y_{i})_{i\geq0}$.

-Applying our theorem \ref{directprop}, we shall show that if the coefficients of dependence $((\beta_{2,Y}(k))_{k\geq1}$ (see the definition \ref{beta} below) of the sequence $(Y_{i})_{i\in{\mathbf{Z}}}$ satisfy $\beta _{2,Y}(k)=O(n^{-a})$ for $a>p-1$, then the bound of the ${\mathbf{L}}^{p} $-norm of the random term of the risk is of the same order of magnitude as the one obtained in Bretagnolle and Huber (1979) in the independence setting (see their corollary 2), provided that the density is bounded and the kernel $K$ satisfies the assumption \textbf{A$_{p}$} below.
+Applying our Theorem~\ref{directprop}, we shall show that if the coefficients of dependence $(\beta_{2,Y}(k))_{k\geq1}$ (see Definition~\ref{beta} below) of the sequence $(Y_{i})_{i\in{\mathbf{Z}}}$ satisfy $\beta _{2,Y}(k)=O(n^{-a})$ for $a>p-1$, then the bound of the ${\mathbf {L}}^{p} $-norm of the random term of the risk is of the same order of magnitude as the optimal one obtained in \citet{BreHub79} in the independence setting (see their Corollary 2), provided that the density is bounded and the kernel $K$ satisfies Assumption~\ref{assumpAp} below.